conduktor/conduktor-docs/docs/platform/navigation/console/topics/topic-graphs/index.md

 ## Alerts Tab

-The Brokers Alert tab lets you visualize all active alerts associated to this Kafka Cluster.
+The topic Alert tab lets you visualize all active alerts associated to this Kafka Cluster.
 You can edit them or toggle them on or off.

 ![img.png](img/alerts-tab.png)